emn178/js-md5/README.md

 # js-md5
 This is a simple MD5 hash function for JavaScript supports UTF-8 encoding.

+## Install
+For node.js, you can use this command to install:

+    npm install js-md5

 ## Usage
+If you use node.js, you should require the module first:

+    var md5 = require('js-md5');

+And you could use like this:

     md5('Message to hash');

 ## Example